 “Ugh,” Hawke groaned aloud.

-Okay, so this was another thing Hawke hated about being on her own: without company, there was nothing to do but regret the past and worry about the future.
+This was another thing Hawke hated about being on her own: without company, there was nothing to do but regret the past and worry about the future.
 And that just wasn’t Hawke’s style.
 She had never been a mull-it-over kind of person before.
 Introspecting was for dudes - like Carver, or Fenris, or Anders.
-Hawke had always been the ‘cast first and consult the spellbook later’ type.
+Hawke had always been the cast-first-and-consult-the-spellbook-later type.
 It worked for her.
 Most of the time.
 Except when it didn’t.
 Hawke had never been able to figure out why.

 Maybe it had something to do with the fact that she never bothered to introspect?